Rui-San/LAPR2_2023_2024/docs/sprintA/us006/01.requirements-engineering/Readme.md

 > **Question:** Is Brand, Model and Type a list of options or a free text?
 >
 > **Answer:** Free text

+> **Question:** When a vehicle is registered, are there specific requirements for accepting the brand?
+For example, does the system need to check if the brand is on a predetermined list?
+Does this also apply to the model or any other characteristics?
+>
+> **Answer:** No. One can consider a list of brands and a list of models previsously inserted in the system, no need to go through validations.

 ### 1.3.
 Acceptance Criteria